-Unlike annual or pre established plants, native wildflower seeds take time.
+Unlike annual or pre-established plants, native wildflower seeds take time to grow.
 Most species will not flower/bloom the first year.
 We make the seeds bombs with a ratio (generally 50/50) of wildflowers that have the ability to flower in the first year verse ones that do not.
-Which is why we only use perennial wildflowers.
+This is why we only use perennial wildflowers.
 Growing a native garden may not be what you’re used to when gardening.
-In most cases the first year will look like green plants.
+In most cases, the first year will look like green plants.
 But don't fret, the seeds are working their magic.
 Working with Radical Roots seed bombs is a pledge to conservation, not just the aesthetic of having flowers.

-The pledge to put forth native wildflowers to help preserve pollinator species, which in turn helps to conserve native ecosystems.
+The pledge to plant native wildflowers to help preserve pollinator species, which in turn helps to conserve native ecosystems.
 This isn't instant gratification.

-This is patience This is growth year after year.
 This is sustainability for the future.
-Planting can be done early Spring or in Autumn.
-Planting during Summer months pose a risk of the seed bombs not germinating until the following year.
+Planting can be done in early spring or in autumn.
+Planting during the Summer months poses a risk of the seed bombs not germinating until the following year.
 While the seeds will remain viable you may not see any growth again until the following year.
 Seed bombs protect the seeds inside by encasing them with clay and worm compost.
 This mixture protects the seeds from drying out, washing away, or being eaten by birds or squirrels.
 Rain or water releases the seed allowing the seed to take root.

-The first 5 images are of a resortation project in collaboration with Raison River Conservation Authority and ALUS.
+The first 5 images are of a restoration project in collaboration with Raison River Conservation Authority and ALUS.
 In Spring 2021 we will post the results of this planting expedition.

 The last three images are of the London Ontario Food Bank Restoration Project.